moontai0724/knowledge-king-server/README.md

 ```
 ├ /             -> Request will forward to front-end docker container.
 ├ /api/         -> Request will forward to back-end docker container.
-├ /phpmyadmin/  -> Request will forward to phpmyadmin docker container.
-├ /code-server/ -> Request will forward to code-server docker container.
 ```

 # Getting Started